spree/spree/guides/content/developer/customization/index.md

 ### Customization Options

-Once you’ve decided how you’re going to manage your customizations, you then need to choose the correct option to achieve the desired changes.
+Once you've decided how you're going to manage your customizations, you then need to choose the correct option to achieve the desired changes.

 #### View Customizations